vjdyofficial/SoundEffectsStudio/README.md

   - The Operation Controls now always showed even you restart the app.
   - User Guide has been moved to another window.
   - Use Source Sans Font option is no longer available. replace with Use Smooth Roboto Font.
+  - New Snackbar changes.
+  - Slider is now implemented in Material 3.

   <hr>